logzio/logz-docs/_source/logzio_collections/_log-sources/beats.md

 <!-- tab:start -->
 <div id="windows">

-This document describes the way to get logs from your system to Logz.io using any of the Beats products, except Filebeat.
-If you prefer to use Filebeat, refer to our [general guide to shipping logs with Filebeat](https://docs.logz.io/shipping/log-sources/filebeat.html).
+This document describes the way to get logs from your system to Logz.io using any of the Beats shippers.

 #### Configure your Beats shipper on Windows

 **Before you begin, you'll need**:

-* Any Beats shipper, except Filebeat, installed on your machine.
-This includes Auditbeat, Functionbeat, Heartbeat, Journalbeat, Metricbeat, Packetbeat or Winlogbeat.
+* Any Beats shipper installed on your machine.
+This includes [Filebeat](https://docs.logz.io/shipping/log-sources/filebeat.html), Auditbeat, Functionbeat, Heartbeat, Journalbeat, Metricbeat, Packetbeat or [Winlogbeat](https://docs.logz.io/shipping/log-sources/windows.html).
 Logz.io recommends that you use the latest stable version.
 * Destination port 5015 open to outgoing traffic.

 <div class="tasklist">